koriaf/ausdigital-nry/docs/1.0/index.md

 For each `hoc_header` list item:

  * If the `network` is not equal to the `proof.json` NOTARY, and if DCP lookup of RECORD ACCESS PROTOCOL for the `network` does not resolve to `ausdigital-nry/1`, then this specification does not describe how to validate that `hoc_detail` record.
 Refer to the appropriate protocol specification for interpretation of `ac_code` values in that context.
-Do not proceed with validating the listed HOC Header or any HOC Details it seems to refer to (even if the syntax seems identicacompatabledwith tal-nry/1` protocol).
+Do not proceed with validating the listed HOC Header or any HOC Details it seems to refer to (even if the syntax seems identicaly compatabled with `ausdigital-nry/1` protocol).

 If the `network` is equal to the `proof.json` NOTARY, or if the DCL lookup of RECORD ACCESS PROTOCOL for the `network` resolves to `ausdigital-nry/1`, then apply the following validation rules: